Mapxus/SDKDoc/map/web/2-map-controllers.md

 map.enableFloorControl('top-left');
 ```

-Below an example disabling the floor controller:

 <script async src="//jsfiddle.net/Mapxus/gc2Lywq9/embed/result,js,css,html/"></script>

 ## Building Selector

-The floor controller and building selector are displayed by default at the top-right of the map.
-To disable the building selector at map initialization:
+The building selector is displayed at the top-right of the map by default.

+* To disable the building selector at map initialization:

 ```js
 // init mapxus map